afif95/reactjs-the-wild-oasis/README.md

 id: abk@example.com
 pass: pass1234

+# running locally
+Create a .env.local file in your root directory.
+There you can insert your supabase key and name it VITE_SUPABASE_KEY.

+command: npm run dev

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.